Teemamin/online_cookbook/Test.md

 redirect the user to a simple registration page for a basic authentication which checks the name inputed against the username collection in mongodb, if the username doesn't exist: it will register the user, redirect to the home page and flash "successfully registered: Now you can add new recipes!" and if the username already exist: it will redirect the user to the login page and flash "username already exist"
-3. After the user logs in and is in session: the add recipe option in the navigation bar becomes visible and accessible to the user, Add recipe onclick: will redirect a user to a page with form input and summernote wysiwyg API textarea fields for recipe steps and instuction collection, all input fields must be filled in order to successfully add a recipe.
+3. After the user logs in and is in session: the add recipe to our collection becomes a click away, Add recipe onclick: will redirect a user to a page with form input and summernote wysiwyg API textarea fields for recipe steps and instuction collection, all input fields must be filled in order to successfully add a recipe.
 * upon successful recipe addition: the site will redirect to the home page and flash "recipe added successfully!" and the most recent addition